zhangyk8/TSCB-strategy/README.md

 ## Descriptions

-This repository contains the codes for implementing the TSCB strategy and experimental evaluations on synthetic datasets.
+This repository contains the code for implementing the TSCB strategy and experimental evaluations on synthetic datasets.
 The network data used by the evaluation can be downloaded from the `bnlearn` R package website, [Bayesian Network Repositiory](www.bnlearn.com/bnrepository/).
+The file, `Two-Step Clustering-Based Bayesian Network Structure Learning (Full Version)`, incorporates all the code from other files.

 If you have any questions, feel free to email me.
 Thank you!

+Sincerely,
 Yikun Zhang